-The project is finishing after a year and a half of promoting small YouTubers.
+Flushing the Tubes is ending after a year and a half of promoting small YouTubers.

-Jon Aitken, founder of Flushing the Tubes, explained the project’s conception and end in his video published on 1 September.
-He explains how he started Flushing the Tubes since he felt YouTube had gone stale and he felt that smaller YouTubers needed more exposure.
+Jon Aitken, founder of Flushing the Tubes, explained the project’s conception and end in a video published on 1 September.
+He said that started Flushing the Tubes because he felt YouTube had gone stale and smaller YouTubers needed more exposure.

-Flushing the Tubes’ aim was to promote small YouTubers as a grassroots movement from within the community.
-They created a playlist showcasing #LittleButLoved YouTubers – a hashtag they created which was used hundreds of times, even trending at points
+The aim of Flushing the Tubes was to promote small YouTubers, as a grassroots movement from within the community.
+They created a playlist showcasing #LittleButLoved YouTubers – a hashtag they created which was used hundreds of times, even trending at points.

 AND HERE’S AN EMOTIONAL THREAD OF ALL THE WONDERFUL PEOPLE WHO CONTRIBUTED TO FLUSHING THE TUBES (go follow them! 😉)